KaTom #: 864-MB2HCD

 Similarly, if buying a gelato display cabinet, look at the number of pans it holds.
 Gelato is typically sold and displayed in five liter pans.
 The smallest cabinets hold six pans, and the largest units go all the way up to 24 pans.

-On merchandisers, you can purchase either a curved glass top or a flat glass top.
+On ice cream freezer merchandisers, you can purchase either a curved glass top or a flat glass top.
 While one or the other may have looks that fit in better with your décor, neither one offers a significant advantage over the other.